Assam Career : Assam University Silchar Recruitment 2025

 Applications are invited for recruitment of various project based positions or career in Assam University Silchar.

-Assam University Silchar is inviting applications from eligible candidates for recruitment to the posts or career of Project Assistant in the project entitled “Assessment of anti-oral biofilm activity of exopolysaccharides and short-chain fatty acids from probiotic strains of fermented soybean food Tungrymbai of Meghalaya” on a purely contractual basis in the Department of Microbiology.
+Assam University Silchar is inviting applications from eligible candidates for recruitment to the posts or career of one Research Assistant to Support the ICSSR sponsored Major Research project on “Empowering Health for Underprivileged Women: Expanding Access to Healthcare through Ayushman Bharat” in Barak Valley of Assam and Tripura.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!